PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 24.

-The expectation is that a prospective applicant should be able to find an authorised family mediator within 15 miles of his or her home.
+The expectation is that a prospective applicant should be able to find an authorised family mediator within 15 miles of his or her home, or be able to attend a MIAM online or by video-link.
 As stated in Rule 3.8(1)(o) a MIAM exemption is available if –

-(i) the prospective applicant has contacted as many authorised family mediators as have an office within fifteen miles of his or her home (or three of them if there are three or more), and all of them have stated that they are not available to conduct a MIAM within fifteen business days of the date of contact;
+(i) the prospective applicant has contacted as many authorised family mediators as have an office within fifteen miles of his or her home (or five of them if there are five or more), and all of them have stated that they are not available to conduct a MIAM within fifteen business days of the date of contact;

-(ii) the names, postal addresses and telephone numbers or e-mail addresses for such authorised family mediators, and the dates of contact, can be provided to the court if requested.
+(ii) the names, postal addresses and telephone numbers or e-mail addresses for such authorised family mediators, and the dates of contact have been provided to the court.

 25.